 Budapest is one of the most beautiful and diverse cities in all of our travels.
-We could not get enough in our first so went back and already planning on going again soon!
+We could not get enough in our first visit so went back and are already planning on going again soon!
 Budapest is vibrant, full of history, relaxing thermal baths, fun nightlife, cool ruin bars and of course endless beautiful architecture.
-No matter where you point your camera, Budapest will leave you breathless and that is why we created a guide with the 17 most Instagrammable spots in Budapest.
+No matter where you point your camera, Budapest will leave you breathless and that is why we created a this guide with the 17 most Instagrammable spots in Budapest.

 ➳ Find all:Hotels in Budapest